 Students may be signed out by an authorized adult (listed on the current emergency form) prior to 2:30pm each day.
 For students who are able to drive, the legal guardian must provide a signed note and copy of their driver's license for the student to sign themselves out.
 These requests can be hand delivered or faxed to the attendance office.
 Attendance Office Fax - 671-4706.
-You may also email the request to either Laura Delk, or Amelia Godwin
+You may also email the request to Amelia Godwin.

 Advanced Absence Request